Krillh/Airzlinshire/Misc/Monus Tome Monks.md

 Tomes are categorized by power based on their calculated power index.
 This classification and categorization of power is based on the amount of Majik energy used in each casting.
 The named classification categories are adjusted periodically to keep up with the times, but the power index is calculated mathematically, and doesn't change.
 To calculate the PW of a tome, you simply add the majik power of each element used in each cast measured in gako.
 ### Tome Capacity (CP)
 The capacity of a tome is very simple, it is the expected number of uses at it's full charge capacity.
 This is calculated by dividing the actual total majik capacity, measured in gako, by the power used in each casting, also measured in gako.
 The number must, by law, contain only 2 significant digits rounded *down*.
 For example, 1493.42 calculated uses would have to be displayed as 1400 uses.
-#### Tome Majik Efficiency (ME)
+### Tome Majik Efficiency (ME)
 The majik efficiency is a measure of how much majik is used to cast the spell and how much is lost in each casting.
+The same way a person can be more or less efficient ([[Majik# Casting Skill]]).
+Though, tomes tend to be much less efficient than people are.
+This is because of how they are made *(CLASSIFIED)*.
+### Tome Size Efficiency (SE)
+The size eff
 ## Uses for Tomes
 Tomes are used for all sorts of purposes, including as weapons, for transportation as engines, as portable light sources, to accelerate crop growth, and much, much more.
 Anything that can be achieved by use of Majik can be achieved with a tome.

-## Who are the Monus Tome Monks?
+# Who are the Monus Tome Monks?
 They are a group of monks who make tomes for the Monus Kingdom.
 Monus' power comes from the making of tomes, and being the only Kingdom that can make them.
 The process of fabricating tomes is a heavily guarded secret by the Tome Monks.

 ### Monk Training